Analysts cut Alibaba share price targets as China e-commerce growth slows

 Alibaba's shares are now at $73.38, hovering just above their initial public offering price of $68.
 The average target price fell from $106.82 on Tuesday to $99.09 on Thursday, according to a Thomson Reuters survey of 46 analysts.

 Of those analysts, 41 recommend buying Alibaba shares.
-None suggest selling, though the company has lost over $100 billion of market capitalization since its November high.
+None suggest selling, though the company has lost over $100 billion of market capitalisation since its November high.

 But behind Alibaba's disappointing earnings is a larger threat to the company: the number of online shoppers is beginning to top off, even in the relatively new mobile e-commerce space.